sawickiap/MISC/README.md

 ## [DisplaySettingsTest](../../tree/master/DisplaySettingsTest)

 A simple Windows console C program that demonstrates how to enumerate and change display modes (screen resolution and refresh rate).
+See my blog post: [How to change display mode using WinAPI?](http://asawicki.info/news_1637_how_to_change_display_mode_using_winapi.html).